FujitsuResearch/FieldWorkArena/README.md

 https://en-documents.research.global.fujitsu.com/fieldworkarena/

 ## Update
-- 2025-02-27: The **Factory** dataset has been released on Hugging Face globally.
+- 2025-06-30: The **Retail** dataset has been released on Hugging Face.
 If you would like to obtain it, please apply [here](https://en-portal.research.global.fujitsu.com/fieldworkarena/).
+- 2025-06-30: The **Warehouse** dataset has been released on Hugging Face.
+If you would like to obtain it, please apply [here](https://en-portal.research.global.fujitsu.com/fieldworkarena/).
+- 2025-02-27: The **Factory** dataset has been released on Hugging Face.

 ## Getting Started
 The current reporting functionality of FieldWorkArena utilizes